NikStoyanov/win-10-virtual-desktop-enhancer/README.md

 # Windows 10 Virtual Desktop Enhancer

-**Warning:** I am officially no longer maintaining this project due to lack of time and interest.
-Thanks for using it and for all of your work towards helping me improve it. -sdias

 ## Introduction

 Windows 10 Virtual Desktop Enhancer is a [AutoHotkey](https://autohotkey.com/) script which adds some useful features to Windows 10 Virtual Desktops, like: